ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“In bioinformatics, quality indicators may include read mapping rates, error rates in variant calls, reproducibility scores, and user satisfaction with reports.
 These indicators should be predefined, measurable, and regularly reviewed to ensure pipeline performance and reliability.”*

+   **Ontological references:**

 .. dropdown:: Quality Management System (QMS)

    A structured set of policies, processes, procedures, and responsibilities used by an organization to ensure quality objectives are achieved, risks are managed, and compliance with applicable standards is maintained (ISO 9000/ISO 15189).

    **Example usage:**
-   The laboratory implemented a QMS encompassing SOPs, document control, internal audits, equipment calibration, and staff training to ensure reliable and reproducible molecular test results.
+   *“The laboratory implemented a QMS encompassing SOPs, document control, internal audits, equipment calibration, and staff training to ensure reliable and reproducible molecular test results.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip